|Elliott Sound Products||ESP Philosophy|

 It's a given that there will be people who disagree with things I've written, especially if it denounces one of the 'theories' found elsewhere.
 This applies to cables (mains, signal and speaker), where some of the most outlandish and dishonest claims are rife, with apparently 'respectable' people making claims that defy all logic.
 These people are after one thing - your money.
 Be especially wary of all and any claim that a supposedly 'magic' product uses quantum theory as its basis.
 All such claims are horse-feathers, and the seller is simply lying to you.
 I know of no exceptions that are currently offered to audiophiles.

 There are other widespread disinformation campaigns as well.
 Most of the debate about capacitors simply ignores the basic facts, so subjectivism (without double-blind testing) and 'opinion' are touted as fact, but without a shred of supporting evidence.
 I'm all for listening tests, but unless they are double-blind they are utterly meaningless.
-One you can see whatever it is you are listening to, your brain makes unconscious 'decisions', based on whether you like what you see or otherwise.
+Once you can see whatever it is you are listening to, your brain makes unconscious 'decisions', based on whether you like what you see or otherwise.
 Unfortunately, it makes absolutely no difference if you already know that this will happen - there's a phenomenon known as 'expectation bias' (do a web search), a subconscious effect that is far more prevalent (and powerful) than you ever expected!

 I don't sell or promote anything that hasn't been either tested thoroughly or cannot not work as claimed.
 There is no hidden agenda - everything is available without requiring a subscription or your email address, and no spam is ever sent.
 Anyone who receives an email from me is getting a reply to one that was sent.
 I do not have or use a mailing list, and no-one has ever received an unsolicited email from me trying to sell them something !